Narrative Theology and Biblical Storytelling: Story, Identity, and the Drama of Redemption

 Critiques and Limitations

-Narrative theology has faced several important critiques.
-Some scholars argue that it privileges narrative at the expense of other biblical genres—law, prophecy, wisdom, apocalyptic—that do not fit neatly into a narrative framework.
-The Psalms, Proverbs, and the prophetic oracles have their own theological logic that cannot be reduced to narrative categories.
+Narrative theology has faced several substantive critiques.
+Some scholars argue that it privileges narrative at the expense of other biblical genres.
+The Psalms, Proverbs, and prophetic oracles have their own theological logic that cannot be reduced to narrative categories.
+Wisdom literature, for example, offers observations about creation order that are true regardless of where they appear in redemptive history.
+The fear of the Lord is the beginning of wisdom (Proverbs 9:10) whether in Solomon's time or ours.

 Others worry that narrative theology's emphasis on story over proposition leads to a loss of truth claims.
 If the Bible is "just a story," can it make claims about reality?
-Narrative theologians respond that this objection rests on a false dichotomy: stories can and do make truth claims, and the biblical narrative claims to be the true story of the world.
+Narrative theologians respond that this objection rests on a false dichotomy.
+Stories can and do make truth claims.
+When Luke writes that "Jesus of Nazareth was a man attested to you by God with mighty works and wonders and signs" (Acts 2:22), he is making a historical claim within a narrative framework.
 The question is not whether the Bible makes truth claims but how those claims are communicated—through narrative rather than through philosophical argumentation.

 Conclusion